MahammadRafi06/Migration_micro/my-website/docs/platform-deep-dive/overview.md

 ### Core Components

 #### Galleon Orchestration Engine
-Intelligent workload placement and resource management
+Intelligent workload placement and resource management.

 #### Atlas Operational Insights
-Analytics, monitoring, and predictive intelligence
+Analytics, monitoring, and predictive intelligence.

 #### Marketplace Integration
-Application catalog and lifecycle management
+Application catalog and lifecycle management.

 ## Getting Started

-Start with [Networking & Connectivity](./networking/ingress-egress-management) to understand the foundation of platform networking, then progress through security, storage, and observability based on your specific requirements.

-Each section provides both conceptual understanding and practical implementation guidance with real-world examples.
+Start with [Networking & Connectivity](./networking/ingress-egress-management) to understand the foundation of platform networking.
+Then, progress through security, storage, and observability based on your specific requirements.
+Each section provides both conceptual understanding and practical implementation guidance with real-world examples to support your advanced platform journey.